ChaoticBuilder/Ultrabell/README.md

 imann0731/iman: Possibly a future lapping feature, idk yet tbh

 Amitabhtechz (Left the community): For helping me add Gigaleak .sou / .hms files and convert them!
-(Especially the 2D Stars, I've wanted to add them for a while lol!)
+(Especially the 2D Stars, I've wanted to add them for a while lol)

-stalechilibeans, iProgramInCpp, and the other people who worked on TPP: Animations & *a few* Assets, comparing as a reference for my own beta content, and other miscellaneous things,
+stalechilibeans, iProgramInCpp, and the other people who worked on TPP: Animations & *a few* Assets, comparing as a reference for my own beta content, and other miscellaneous things!

 Kaze Emanuar: making amazing videos on SM64 optimizations, which taught me more about the game!